-A few years later I was bartending at an Amsterdam disco (yes there was a disco in Amsterdam where the Raindancer Restaurant is now on Route 30, north of the city) when two kids I’d never seen before came in dressed like John Travolta.
+A few years later I was bartending at an Amsterdam disco (yes there was once a disco in Amsterdam) when two kids I’d never seen before came in dressed like John Travolta’s character in the movie Saturday Night Fever.
 After a really poor attempt at trying to imitate Travolta on the dance floor, they lit a pack of firecrackers right under the swirling disco ball, causing the crowd to panic.
 These two individuals were then attacked by the angry crowd, forcing them to flee the scene.
 One of the other customers told me that one of the fire cracking disco dancers was a kid she knew from school.
 She said “His name is Todd Pettengill and he’s crazy!”
 Since I did not know him or know of him back then, the only thing that registered was the “he’s crazy” accusation and the “I got a piece of paper that say’s I’m not…” retort which I by then had come to automatically associate with it.

 That’s when I became a fan of Todd Pettengill.
 He was born in Amsterdam in 1966 and got his first radio job at WCSS in Amsterdam when he was just 13, an after school on-air show for which the underaged future star was paid in record albums because he was to young to earn a paycheck.
 By the time he was 18 years old, he was a star on Albany, NY FM station WFLY earning the highest Arbitron ratings ever in the history of the Capitol District radio market.
 FLY did everything possible to try and keep Pettengill, even making him vice president of the parent company but this talented “kid” had bigger plans.